cthonney/git-alias-helper/README.md

 The script will display a menu with the following options:

-1. Backup
-2. Restore
-3. Add New aliases
-4. Exit and restart zsh

-Choose the appropriate option by entering the corresponding number.

-### Option 1: Backup

-This option backs up your current aliases file to a backup file.
-This is useful before making changes to your aliases.

-### Option 2: Restore

-This option restores your aliases file from the backup.
-This can be used in case you need to revert to the previously saved aliases.

-### Option 3: Add New aliases
+1. Backup: Creates a backup of your existing aliases file.
+2. Restore: Restores the aliases file from a backup.
+3. Create .aliases file and update .zshrc: Creates the .aliases file if it doesn't exist and adds the source command to .zshrc for automatic loading.

-This option adds a set of predefined Git aliases and functions to your aliases file.
-It also sources the `.zshrc` file to make the new aliases and functions available immediately.
+4. Add New aliases: Adds predefined Git aliases and functions to the aliases file.

-### Option 4: Exit and restart zsh

-This option exits the script and restarts the zsh shell.
+5. Exit: Exits the script and restart the zsh shell.

+Choose the desired option by entering the corresponding number when prompted.

 ## Contributing